AlgoTradingHub/theplatform-book/source/platform/platform.md

 Platform uses work stealing as a task scheduling strategy and consists of three main components: \`Runtime, \`Scheduler, \`Task.

 In a work stealing runtime, each scheduler has a queue of tasks to perform.
-Each task consists of a series of instructions, to be executed sequentially, but in the course of its execution, a task may also spawn new task that can feasibly be executed in parallel with its other work.
+Each task consists of a series of instructions to be executed sequentially, but in the course of its execution, a task may also spawn new task that can feasibly be executed in parallel with the rest of its work.
 These new tasks are initially put on the queue of the scheduler executing the current (parent) task.
 When a scheduler runs out of work, it looks at the queues of other schedulers and "steals" their tasks.
 In effect, work stealing distributes the scheduling work over idle schedulers, and as long as all schedulers have work to do, no scheduling overhead occurs.

 ## Runtime

-The purpose of Runtime is a correct initialization and shutdown of workers threads and schedulers.
-Also it manages bootstrap or injector scheduler for creating root task.
+The purpose of Runtime is correct initialization and shutdown of workers' threads and schedulers.
+Also, it manages bootstrap or injector scheduler for creating root task.

 ```Rust
 extern crate rt;